-Planting seeds into something that feels more like dust than soil, is a common thing here in Alberta.
-With over 300 days of sunshine a year, we do not get much rain at any time.
-Spring, however, often feels especially dry.
-Here we share how we deal with the dry spring weather challenge in the garden.
+Planting seeds into soil that feels more like dust than soil is common here in Alberta.
+With over 300 days of sunshine a year, rainfall is scarce.
+Spring, however, often feels exceptionally dry.
+It seems we alternate between cold spring challenges and dry springs.
+In this article, we will share how we deal with the challenges of dry spring weather in the garden.

-Challenges are there to be solved, not to dwell on.
-We love our many sunny days, to find ways to still grow a productive garden is inviting.
-We use the sunshine in our indoor garden to grow food year-round.
-In this article let’s see how to overcome the challenges that a dry spring represents.
+Challenges exist to be solved, not dwelled upon.
+We love our many sunny days and finding ways to still maintain a productive garden is inviting.
+We utilize the sunshine in our indoor garden to grow food year-round.
+In this article, let’s explore how to overcome the challenges posed by a dry spring.

-Between snowmelt and planting time we often have a few weeks of dry cool weather.
-It is too cold to plant anything that is sensitive to frost, but greens, root vegetables, and onions can already be seeded or planted respectively.
-These plants will not mind a bit of frost but will have a better start before it is too dry to germinate.
+Between snowmelt and planting time, we often experience a few weeks of dry, cool weather.
+It is too cold to plant anything sensitive to frost, but greens, root vegetables, and onions can already be directly planted early.
+These plants can tolerate a bit of frost and will have a better start before it becomes too dry for germination.

-We cover planting times more in our article When to plant what.
-There are many good reasons to start planting as early as you can, the dry spring challenge is one of them.
+We cover planting times in more detail in our article When to plant what.
+There are many good reasons to start planting as early as you can, and the dry spring challenge is one of them.

 Water the garden

-We try not to water the garden much during the whole growing season.
-We prefer to use mulch instead.
-However, in spring to get seeds germinated and plants established we do water the garden.
-With a water pump and a hose that reaches the farthest corner of our garden watering is not a huge task.
+We try not to water the garden excessively during the entire growing season.
+Instead, we prefer to use mulch.
+However, in spring, to germinate seeds and establish plants, we water the garden.
+With a water pump and a hose that reaches every corner of our garden, watering is not a huge task.
 Read more about watering the vegetable garden here.

-However, we have to be conscious of how much water we use.
-Even though we can store over 4000 litter of rain water, some springs we do run out of it.
+However, we have to be mindful of our water usage.
+Even though we can store over 4000 liters (1056 gal) of rainwater, in some springs, we do run out of it.

 Provide shade for the plants

-Bright sunshine all throughout a spring day is often too much for young seedlings.
-Use a shade cloth or frost blanket to give the plants the needed protection from the sun.
+Bright sunshine throughout the spring day is often too intense for young seedlings.
+Use a shade cloth or frost blanket to provide the necessary protection from the sun.

-These blankets can also be left on not just for shading during the day, but also to give the plant some warmth during cool spring nights, it’s a win-win.
+These blankets can also be left on not only for shading during the day but also to provide warmth to the plants during cool spring nights.
+It’s a win-win situation.

-These are our tips to overcome the dry spring challenge in the garden.
-You might have some that we are missing.
-Please share in a comment below.
+These are our tips for overcoming the challenges of a dry spring in the garden.
+You may have some additional tips that we have missed.
+Please share them in the comments below.